julia-hof/LD-website/README.md

 # Billboard Newsletter Website

 A simple billboard website for sharing prompts, pictures, and short blurbs.
-Integrates with LaunchDarkly's feature flags and context for dynamic functionality control.
+Integrates with LaunchDarkly's feature flags and context for real-time control.

 ## How to install